-If you are mailing your application use a Tyvek envelope to ensure that your passport documents arrive safely at the processing center.
+If you are mailing your passport application, use a Tyvek envelope to ensure that your passport documents are secured during mailing.

 Evidence of parental relationship may include a U.S. birth certificate, am adoption degree, a divorce/custody decree, a foreign birth certificate or a Consular Report of Birth Abroad (form FS-240).